imjasonh/tekless/README.md

+# Tekton without Kubernetes

-# Goal
+## Goal

-Provide a Tekton implementation that doesn't require a Kubernetes cluster running full-time.
+Provide an alternative Tekton implementation that doesn't require a Kubernetes cluster running full-time.
 This has cost advantages, and security attack surface area advantages.
 It's arguably not "Serverless", since there's still a management cost to upgrading the API server running on Cloud Run.
 But it would provide a billing model where costs are only incurred while work is being performed.

-# Design
+## Design

 [Tekton](https://tekton.dev) exposes K8s-native APIs for running
 run-to-completion workloads.
 Its OSS reference implementation runs on K8s, but